The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 return build_from_document(doc, credentials=credentials)

 By using build_from_document() instead of build(), network access is completely eliminated.
-The initial card now appears within a few seconds even on cold start.
+Even on cold starts, the first card now appears within a few seconds.

-The Discovery Document is like a "map" describing API URL paths, parameter names, and request/response schemas.
-Since Google's REST APIs maintain strict backward compatibility, the signatures of existing methods (spaces.messages.create, spaces.messages.patch) essentially never change.
+The Discovery Document is like a "map" describing the API's URL paths, parameter names, and request/response schemas.
+Since Google's REST APIs maintain strict backward compatibility, the signatures of existing methods (like spaces.messages.create and spaces.messages.patch) almost never change.

-Existing functionality continues to work with an older Discovery Document — you simply won't be able to use new API features.
-It will work fine for several months to a year, but it's reassuring to re-download it at the following times:
+Even with an older Discovery Document, existing functionality continues to work.
+You simply won't have access to new API features.
+It works fine for several months to a year, but you can re-download it at these opportune times:

 # Re-download periodically